LovepreetSingh13/Heart-Disease-Predictor/README.md

-# Heart-Disease-Predictor
-## Heart Disease Predictor
+# Heart Disease Predictor

-### Overview
+## Overview

-This project focuses on building a machine learning model to predict the presence of heart disease in patients based on clinical and demographic data.
-The goal is to assist healthcare professionals in identifying potential heart disease cases early, thereby improving patient outcomes.
+This project focuses on predicting the presence of heart disease using machine learning techniques.
+Multiple models, including Logistic Regression, Support Vector Machines (SVM), Decision Trees, Random Forest, and XGBoost, were built and evaluated to identify the best-performing approach for accurate heart disease prediction.

-The dataset used contains a mix of categorical and numerical features, such as age, sex, chest pain type, resting blood pressure, cholesterol level, fasting blood sugar, ECG results, maximum heart rate, exercise-induced angina, and others.
-These features provide a comprehensive basis for predicting the likelihood of heart disease.

-The final model achieved an accuracy of 85%, making it a reliable baseline tool for early detection of heart disease.

 ## Dataset

-The dataset used is the Cleveland Heart Disease dataset, a widely known benchmark dataset in the medical machine learning community.

-#### Key features include:

-Age

-Sex

-Chest pain type

-Resting blood pressure

-Serum cholesterol

-Fasting blood sugar

-Resting electrocardiographic results

-Maximum heart rate achieved

-Exercise induced angina

-Oldpeak (ST depression induced by exercise)

-Slope of the peak exercise ST segment

-Number of major vessels colored by fluoroscopy

-Thalassemia

-Target variable:

-0 = No heart disease

-1 = Presence of heart disease

-## Approach

-### Data Preprocessing

-Handled missing values using imputation techniques.

-Encoded categorical variables (e.g., chest pain type, thalassemia).

-Scaled numerical features for consistent input to models.

-### Exploratory Data Analysis

-Visualized distributions of clinical features.

-Compared feature importance against the target variable.

-Identified correlations between predictors.

-### Model Development

- models: Random Forest, XGBoost, SVM , Logistic Regression..

-Used cross-validation for reliable evaluation.

-Evaluation Metrics

-Accuracy: 85%

-Precision, recall, and F1-score were also computed to evaluate model .

-Results

-The model successfully predicted heart disease with 85% accuracy.

-The project demonstrates that machine learning can provide meaningful decision support for medical practitioners.

-Tools and Technologies

-Python

-Pandas, NumPy for data manipulation

-Scikit-learn for machine learning models and preprocessing

-Matplotlib, Seaborn for data visualization

-XGBoost for gradient boosting models
+The dataset used in this project is the Cleveland Heart Disease dataset, containing medical records of **920 patients** described by **14 key features**.
+These features include demographic details (age, sex), clinical measurements (resting blood pressure, cholesterol levels), electrocardiographic results, and angiographic factors.
+The target variable indicates the presence (1) or absence (0) of heart disease, making this a binary classification task.

+### Key Features:
+- **age**: Age of the patient in years
+- **sex**: Gender (0 = male, 1 = female)
+- **cp**: Chest pain type (0-3)
+- **trestbps**: Resting blood pressure (mm Hg)
+- **chol**: Serum cholesterol (mg/dl)
+- **fbs**: Fasting blood sugar > 120 mg/dl (1 = true, 0 = false)
+- **restecg**: Resting electrocardiographic results (0-2)
+- **thalach**: Maximum heart rate achieved
+- **exang**: Exercise-induced angina (1 = yes, 0 = no)
+- **oldpeak**: ST depression induced by exercise
+- **slope**: Slope of the peak exercise ST segment (0-2)
+- **ca**: Number of major vessels colored by fluoroscopy (0-4)
+- **thal**: Thalium stress test result (0-3)
+- **num**: Heart disease status (0 = no, 1 = yes)

+## Key Steps

+1. **Data Exploration & Cleaning**
+   Explored summary statistics, handled missing values, and fixed structural inconsistencies.

+2. **Imputation & Encoding**
+   Applied median/mode imputation, KNN and iterative imputation for missing values; used One-Hot, Ordinal, and Label encoding for categorical variables.

+3. **Outlier Detection**
+   Checked for outliers; minimal presence of outliers was retained since models like Random Forest, SVM, and XGBoost are robust to them.

+4. **Modeling**
+   Built baseline models: Logistic Regression, SVM, Decision Tree, Random Forest, and XGBoost.
+   Performed hyperparameter tuning using both Grid Search CV and Bayesian Optimization.
+   Additionally, tuned model decision thresholds to optimize performance metrics.

+5. **Evaluation**
+   Assessed models using accuracy, precision, recall, and confusion matrix analysis.

+6. **Ensembling**
+   Combined multiple models into an ensemble to further improve accuracy, achieving a final accuracy of **85.3%**.

+## Results
+The ensemble model demonstrated strong predictive performance with an accuracy of **85.3%** and balanced precision and recall, indicating its effectiveness in detecting heart disease cases accurately.

+## How to Run

+### Requirements
+Make sure to install the following libraries before running the code:

+### Usage
+1. Clone the repository:

+2. Open the notebook:
+- Open `HEART_DISEASE_PREDICTOR.ipynb` in Jupyter Notebook or VS Code.

+3. Run all cells sequentially to perform the full data exploration, preprocessing, modeling, and evaluation pipeline.

+---

+## Author
+Lovepreet Singh